 As with interval data, you can use both parametric and non-parametric tests to analyze your data.
 Still, as we know, parametric tests are more powerful and therefore allow you to draw more meaningful conclusions from your analysis.
 Here are some common parametric tests you might use to analyze ratio data:

 - T-test to compare the mean values of two data samples.
 For example: What is the difference in the average income of 40-50 year olds living in London and Leeds?

 - ANOVA test to compare the mean values across three or more samples of data.
 For example: What is the difference in the average income of 40-50 year olds living in London, Leeds, and Birmingham?

 - Pearson’s r to see if there is a correlation between two variables.
 For example: Is there a relationship between a person’s age in years and their income?

 - Simple linear regression to model or predict the relationship between two variables, or the impact of one variable on another.
 For example: Can a person’s age in years be used to predict their income?

 So there you have it: the four levels of data measurement and how they’re analyzed.
-In this post, we’ve learned the difference between nominal, ordinal, interval,and ratio levels of measurement, and introduced some of the different descriptive statistics and analyses that can be applied to each.
-Whether you’re studying for a maths degree, training to become a psychologist, or pursuing a career in data analytics or data science, this fundamental knowledge will set you in good stead.
+In this post, we’ve learned the difference between the various levels of measurement, and introduced some of the different descriptive statistics and analyses that can be applied to each.
+If you’re looking to pursue a career in data analytics, this fundamental knowledge will set you in good stead.

 If you enjoyed learning about the different levels of measurement, why not get a hands-on introduction to data analytics with this free, five-day short course?
 At the same time, keep building on your knowledge with these guides: